17-day mountain bike trip in Western Uganda

 Meals: Breakfast, lunch, dinner

-• Day 13: From Lake Bunyonyi to Lake Mutanda
+• Day 13: Departure from Lake Bunyonyi to Lake Mutanda

-Today, you’ll cycle from one lake to another through an incredibly beautiful and scenic landscape.
-With views of the volcanic Virunga Mountains – located at the border of Uganda, Rwanda, and Congo – you’ll ride past onion farms and cattle ranches.
-The path offers a mix of gentle hills and challenging climbs, but the views make every effort worthwhile.
+Today you cycle from lake to lake through an incredibly beautiful and picturesque environment.
+With views of the volcanic Virunga Mountains – located on the border between Uganda, Rwanda, and Congo – you cycle past onion and cattle farms.

 Meals: Breakfast, lunch, dinner